GMMan/st-link-hack/paper/paper.md

 openocd.exe -f interface\jlink.cfg -c "adapter speed 1000; transport select swd" -f target\stm32f1x.cfg
 ```

-Upon connection, I noticed that readout protection (RDP) was enabled on the chip, which means I could not read out the flash, and at the same time the
+Upon connection, I noticed I could not read the from the flash.
+This was because readout protection (RDP) was enabled on the chip, which causes the flash
-flash controller locks itself up, preventing the ARM core from reading the flash as well, and generally causing everything to stop working until I reset
+controller to lock up until the power to the board is reset, preventing reads even by the internal firmware.
+However, RDP still allows me to read the SRAM,
-power to the board.
-However, RDP still allows me to read the SRAM, which will be useful later.
+which will be useful later.

 ```
 > mdb 0x08000000 16